Jason5Lee/post-project/backend/fdm.md

     * `api` file includes the information of the API.
 This file can serve as API documentation.
 It includes
       * The API endpoint.
       * Authentication and authorization.
       * How the workflow input is built from the request.
 It explains the meaning of the request fields.
-It also contains the validations of the request.
+It also shows the validations of the request.
       * How the response is built from the workflow output.
 It explains the meaning of the response fields.
       * The response of a certain error.